 About half of our home energy costs comes from heating and cooling our homes.
 We recommend keeping your thermostat set to 78°F in the summer and 68°F in the winter.
-Keep in mind, in the extreme summer heat and cold winter months, it takes more energy to keep your home at a comfortable temperature.
-You can't control the weather, but you can control your thermostat, which has a big effect on your bill:
+In the extreme summer heat and cold winter months, it takes more energy to keep your home at a comfortable temperature.
+You can't control the weather, but you can control your thermostat, which has a big effect on your bill.

 - You can expect a 3 percent to 5 percent increase in energy use for every degree you set the thermostat lower in the summer and higher in the winter.

 - Explore programmable thermostats in the Marketplace.

 Your bill may be higher if there were more days than average in the billing cycle.
 Refer to the "Service Period" on your bill for the length of your billing cycle.

 Your bill may be higher if there was a balance due from a previous month or another related account within Georgia Power.

 You may experience a higher bill if the price of electricity increased due to a recent Georgia Power rate or fuel case.